-With the COVID 19 pandemic ongoing, we look at how online shopping behaviour has been affected, with a look at some of our data.
+With the COVID 19 pandemic ongoing in 2021, we look at how online shopping behaviour has been affected, with a look at some of our data and online shopping stats.

-It’s an unprecedented situation, and one which will continue to change in the coming weeks and months.
+It’s an unprecedented situation, and one which will continue to change in the coming weeks and months and perhaps even years.

 Cart Abandonment Rates